Satyam/firmata-http-bridge/README.md

 npm run inspect
 ```

-Then, if using Google Chrome you can debug the app by going to the following URL:
+Then, if using Google Chrome, you can debug the app by going to the following URL:

 ```
 chrome://inspect